Yuxin-Fan/Yuxin-Fan.github.io/index.md

 ## About Me

 <img src="/images/fyxhg.png" class="floatpic" width="200" height="150">
-　　Yuxin Fan, born on Sept.8th, 1996, working for [China construction Bank(CCB)].
+　　Yuxin Fan, born on Sept.8th, 1996, working for [China Construction Bank(CCB)].
 Great interest in economics, inclusive finance and population studies.
 Good at cooking.
 Crazy about travelling and symphony.
 Having some acquaintance with calligraphy, painting and mobile photography.

 ## Education Background
 * M.A. in Economics - [Peking University, China] (2017-2020)